33 Stunning Blue Mountains Lookouts +Map

-Accessibility: Rough stone steps and lots of them but fine for anyone with good fitness.
+Accessibility: Rough stone steps and lots of them but not a difficult walk and fine for anyone with good fitness.

 If you have seen this and want something different for your next visit, check out George Phillips Lookout, also in Blackheath.

-This one is very impressive.
+This is one of the top lookouts in the Grose Valley.
 After walking about 500m down quite a lot of stairs, you will be greeted with this spectacular sight.
 The 240-degree views down to Govetts Gorge and the Grose Valley are breathtaking.